 - Print and export a summary to use in your appraisal

-Part of the uterus indents towards, and eventually prolapses through, the dilated cervix.
+In puerperal inversion, part of the uterus indents towards, and eventually prolapses through, the dilated cervix.
 It requires relaxation of the uterus to allow the initial indentation, followed by resumption of contractions in such a way that inversion ensues.

 Description of the degree of inversion: